Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

-Make a folder on the Desktop called "Mothbox"
+Make a folder on the Desktop called "Mothbox."

-Paste everything from Software in the github code repo in there
+Paste everything from Software in the github code repo in there.

-run TakePhoto.py inside the Mothbox folder.
-It should take some photos and save them in the photos folder
+Run TakePhoto.py inside the Mothbox folder.
+It should take some photos and save them in the photos folder.

-## Install Power monitoring
+## Install Power Monitoring

 sudo pip3 install adafruit-circuitpython-ina260 --break-system-packages

-add this to crontab
+Add this to crontab.
 ```
 */1 * * * * cd /home/pi/Desktop/Mothbox/ && python3 Measure_Power.py >> /home/pi/Desktop/Mothbox/logs/Measure_Power_log.txt 2>&1
 ```